Dumitru-Daniel-Antoniu/CarInsuranceAPI/README.md

 ## Scheduled Tasks

-The API includes scheduled background tasks for automatically marking expired policies and logging related events.
+The API includes scheduled background tasks for automatically marking expired policies.
 This is managed using **APScheduler** and runs periodically to ensure policy statuses remain accurate.

 ---